chainapsis/ewallet/documentation/key_share_node.md

 1. PostgreSQL (5432) from localhost - ACCEPT
 2. PostgreSQL (5432) from whitelisted IP - ACCEPT (if needed)
 3. Key Share Node server port from localhost - ACCEPT
+4. Key Share Node server port from external reverse proxy IP - ACCEPT (if needed)
-4. PostgreSQL (5432) - DROP
+5. PostgreSQL (5432) - DROP
-5. Key Share Node server port - DROP
+6. Key Share Node server port - DROP

-> **Note**: The Key Share Node server port is restricted to localhost only for
+> **Note**: The Key Share Node server port is restricted to localhost by default
-> reverse proxy access.
-External access to the server port is blocked for
+> for local reverse proxy access.
+If using an external reverse proxy (separate
+> server), uncomment and configure the `{YOUR_REVERSE_PROXY_IP}` rule for
 > security.

 ## Optional: Using Your Own Database